badtutta/CacheClean/README.md

           Info:

           This script can determine the size of the user's profile and be used to perform a disk cleanup to free up space via CleanMgr.exe, as well as, backup of Microsoft Edge favorites to an html file.
-	  It will all perform the cleaning of the following caches...
+It will back up Edge favorites as well as perform the cleaning of the following caches...

 		        -  PowerBI
 			-  Teams
 			-  Outlook
 			-  OneDrive

-	  It will also back up favorites from the Edge browser